Dabrafenib: United States

 In April 2017, the European Union approved the combination of dabrafenib with trametinib for BRAF V600-positive advanced or metastatic non small-cell lung cancer (NSCLC).

+In September 2023, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Finlee, intended for the treatment of low- and high-grade glioma (LGG and HGG).
+The applicant for this medicinal product is Novartis Europharm Limited.
+Finlee was approved for medical use in the European Union in November 2023.

+Brand names

+Dabrafenib is the international nonproprietary name.

+Dabrafenib is sold under the brand names Tafinlar and Finlee.

 Research

-Dabrafenib has clinical activity with a manageable safety profile in clinical trials of phase 1 and 2 in patients with BRAF (V600)-mutated metastatic melanoma.
+Dabrafenib has clinical activity with a manageable safety profile in clinical trials of phase I and II in patients with BRAF (V600)-mutated metastatic melanoma.